Liquid fuel: Kerosene

-Kerosene is used in kerosene lamps and as a fuel for cooking, heating, and small engines.
+Kerosene (also called "paraffin" or "lamp oil") is used in kerosene lamps and as a fuel for cooking, heating, and small engines.
 It displaced whale oil for lighting use.
 Jet fuel for jet engines is made in several grades (Avtur, Jet A, Jet A-1, Jet B, JP-4, JP-5, JP-7 or JP-8) that are kerosene-type mixtures.
-One form of the fuel known as RP-1 is burned with liquid oxygen as rocket fuel.
+One form of the fuel, known as RP-1, is burned with liquid oxygen as rocket fuel.
 These fuel grade kerosenes meet specifications for smoke points and freeze points.

-In the mid-20th century, kerosene or "TVO" (Tractor Vaporising Oil) was used as a cheap fuel for tractors.
-The engine would start on gasoline, then switch over to kerosene once the engine warmed up.
+In the mid-20th century, kerosene or a blend of kerosene and aromatics known as "tractor vaporising oil" (TVO) or "power kerosene" was used as a cheap fuel for tractors utilizing low-compression petrol-paraffin engines.
+The engine would start on gasoline, then switch over to kerosene (or TVO) once the engine warmed up.
 A "heat valve" on the manifold would route the exhaust gases around the intake pipe, heating the kerosene to the point where it can be ignited by an electric spark.

 Kerosene is sometimes used as an additive in diesel fuel to prevent gelling or waxing in cold temperatures.
 However, this is not advisable in some recent vehicle diesel engines, as doing so may interfere with the engine's emissions regulation equipment.